magento/merchdocs/src/catalog/navigation-breadcrumb-trail.md

 ### Hierarchy-based breadcrumbs

-This kind of breadcrumbs are based on the category hierarchy set up on the site.
-The chains presented tell the user at what structural level they are.
+This type of breadcrumb is based on the category hierarchy set up on the site.
+The chains presented tell the user where in the structure they are.
 In this case, each text link is intended for a page that is one level higher than the previous one.

 Example: `Men > Tops > Hoodies & Sweatshirts`

-This type of breadcrumb helps users easily see which category level they are in and provide easy navigation between catalog pages.
+The advantage of this type is that users can easily see which category level they are in and have easy access to navigation between catalog pages.

 ### History-based breadcrumbs

 History (or path) -based navigation is similar to the back button in a browser.
 This allows users to quickly return to the previous pages they have visited without changes.

-This type of breadcrumbs is useful when customers want to return to a previous page after selecting multiple filters on a category page.
+The advantage of this type is that it is most helpful when customers want to return to a previous page after selecting multiple filters on a category page.

 Example: `Home > What's New > Gear > Bags`

 ### Attribute-based breadcrumbs

-This type of angry crumbs displays the attributes selected on the category page.
-The main difference from the previous types is that the attribute-based breadcrumbs represent the filters and options you have selected in the navigation layer for certain products (price, quality, color, etc.).
+This type of breadcrumb displays the attributes selected on the category page.
+The main difference from the other types is that the attribute-based breadcrumbs represent the filters and options you have selected in the navigation layer for certain products (such as price, quality, and color).

 Example: `Home > Suits > All Suits > Refined by > Slim Fit`